Third World socialism: Middle Eastern socialism

 Iran experienced a short Third World socialism period at the zenith of the Tudeh Party after the abdication of Reza Shah and his replacement by his son, Mohammad Reza Pahlavi (though the party never rose to power).
 After failing to reach power, this form of third world socialism was replaced by Mosaddegh's populist, non-aligned Iranian nationalism of the National Front party as the main anti-monarchy force in Iran, reaching power (1949–1953), and it remained with that strength even in opposition (after the overthrow of Mossadegh) until the rise of Islamism and the Iranian Revolution.
 The Tudehs have moved towards basic socialist communism since then.

 Kemalism can very arguably be added to the list, as it appeared before the notion of Third World was created in post-World War II, it added populism to the equation (something not all Third World socialists did; Nasser and Nkrumah, for example, did) and Turkey is more developed than the typical notion of a Third World country, but as it was used as a model of government after the Turkish War of Independence to rebuild Turkey and recover it from the underdevelopment of the Ottoman Empire, creating a strong nation in face of the prospect of European colonialism, it can be considered as reaching the templates of a Third World socialism movement.
 From the 1960s onwards, Third World socialist and Third Worldist thought influenced left-Kemalism.

 The Kemalist experiment, Fabian socialism and social democracy in general and the main Third World communist country, the People's Republic of China, were big influences on the movement.
-Despite being inspired by social democracy, most of these states were affected in one time or the other by strongmen or big man leaders or one-party systems.
+Despite being inspired by social democracy, most of these states were affected at one time or another by strongmen or big man leaders or one-party systems.
 In any case, most Third World socialist states are followers of social democratic reformism (normally state-guided), preferring it to revolution, although some adopted a kind of permanent revolution stance on the social progress to a socialist society.